uoitsci/pi-labs/content/lab/binary.md

 * 29 divided by 2 is equal to 14 with remainder 1, so the value before that is a 1.
 * 17 divided by 2 is equal to 7 with remainder 0, so the value before that is a 0.
 * 7 divided by 2 is equal to 3 with remainder 1, so the value before that is a 1.
-* 3 devided by 2 is equal to 1 with remainder 1, so the value before that is a 1.
+* 3 divided by 2 is equal to 1 with remainder 1, so the value before that is a 1.
-* 1 devided by 2 is equal to 0 with remainder 1, so the value before that is a 1.
+* 1 divided by 2 is equal to 0 with remainder 1, so the value before that is a 1.

 The binary representation of the number 118 is 1110110.